The year 2020 showed that organizations which had invested in digital transformation were the ones that were resilient enough to pivot and survive.

 According to Gartner, by 2023, over 50% of medium to large enterprises will have adopted an LCAP (low-code application platform) as one of their strategic application platforms.
 Instead of high-end developers writing applications from scratch, less technical users will be composing them.
 “Citizen developers” will have model-driven solutions for orchestrating app integrations and composing applications.

-B2B and MFT marry in the cloud
+B2B integration and MFT marry in the cloud

-B2B, an unseen but critical part of business, was reborn in the cloud in 2020.
+B2B integration, an unseen but critical part of business, was reborn in the cloud in 2020.
 New ecosystems and marketplaces using technologies like APIs brought new life to traditional partner interactions.
 Now managed file transfer (MFT) is ready for its own transformation.
 The ugly truth is that on-premises file transfers are still part of critical business transactions for many.
-But MFT is ready to move to the cloud with B2B as businesses rethink the way they communicate and share data.
+But MFT is ready to move to the cloud with B2B integration as businesses rethink the way they communicate and share data.